the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-personal.md

   * Identification of individuals in pseudonymised or de-identified data may still be possible using combinations of indirect identifiers (such as age, education, employment, geographic area and medical conditions).
 Further, data and outputs containing small cell counts may be potentially disclosive, particularly where samples are drawn from small populations or include cases with extreme values or relatively rare characteristics.
    * As such, when intending to share potentially identifiable data or the outputs generated from the data, you may need to consider more advanced anonymisation techniques such as statistical disclosure control (SDC, see [this handbook](https://securedatagroup.org/sdc-handbook/) for more information).
-* For more information about anonymisation you can watch [this webinar by Enrico Glerean](https://www.youtube.com/watch?v=ILXeA4fx3cI)
+* For more information about anonymisation you can watch [this webinar by Enrico Glerean](https://www.youtube.com/watch?v=ILXeA4fx3cI).

 **7. Sharing sensitive data**

 If you plan to share or publish your data you must ensure that your data are appropriate and safe to share.
-For example, you should consider whether the data can be adequately anonymised, and whether anonymised data will remain useful (see also {ref}`Barriers to data sharing<rr-rdm-sharing>`Open Research Chapter)
+For example, you should consider whether the data can be adequately anonymised, and whether anonymised data will remain useful (see also {ref}`Barriers to data sharing<rr-rdm-sharing>`Open Research Chapter).
 After applying methods to de-identify and anonymise sensitive data, there may still be a risk of re-identification (see {cite}`Meyer2018personaldata`).
 Consider applying access controls to ensure the data are shared appropriately and securely.
 This may involve finding a data repository which can provide suitable access controls (see [here](https://osf.io/tvyxz/wiki/8.%20Approved%20Protected%20Access%20Repositories/) for a list of protected Access Repositories).